Arunodaya9027/Bridgelabz_2115000208/README.md

 - Successfully completed all the Level-1 and Level-2 practice problems of the Assignment 4 named 'Arrays Practices' and push [here](https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/feature/25-01-2025) in Github.
 - Enrich my knowledge by learning about more Escape sequences (other than '\n') and used them as practice in assignment questions.

+### Date: 26-01-2025
+- Holiday (Just little revision of all completed topics)

+### Date: 27-01-2025
+- Further Revision of all completed topics and give my 'Review Assessment'
+- Go through the Documentation of 'Java Methods'
+- Started solving the level-1 problems of Assignment 4 named 'Java Method Practices'.

+### Date: 28-01-2025
+- Successfully completed all the Level-1 and Level-2 practice problems of Assignment 4 named 'Java Methods Practices' and push [here](https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/feature/27-01-2025) in Github.